The Wellcome Trust brings Darwin into the 21st century

 Katherine Ryan is 23 and has lupus and cancer.
 Join her gripping, 8-week online adventure - a brand new format for Channel 4 Education, in association with the Trust - to explore if and how her genes are involved.

-Browse a range of programmes, part-funded by the Trust, on how to teach evolution and Darwin-related topics, including a documentary series on human evolution and a new 'School Matters', exploring the teaching of evolution and creationism.
+Browse a range of programmes on how to teach evolution and Darwin-related topics, including a documentary series on human evolution and a 'School Matters', exploring the teaching of evolution and creationism.

 Research on teachers' views